 Frequently Asked Questions

-Are there any more Joker rules you can add to the game to make it harder?
+Are there any more rules or variations to make the Joker game harder?

 To make the game of Joker harder, implement a penalty for players who can’t reach their trick target or exceed it.
 Anyone under or over their trick target gets a 100-point penalty for each trick over/under the target.